MobileTeleSystems/onetl/docs/hooks/design.rst

 * Inspect and validate input arguments and output results of method call
 * Access, modify or replace method call result (but NOT input arguments)
-* Wrap method calls with a context manager and handle raised exceptions
+* Wrap method calls with a context manager and catch raised exceptions

 Hooks can be placed into :ref:`plugins`, allowing to modify onETL behavior by installing some additional package.